-We understand from Corporations Canada that, unlike the Ontario government, Corporations Canada does not have the power under the CNCA to grant a blanket extension to CNCA corporations with respect to the specific time frames set by the CNCA for calling an AGM.
+We understand from Corporations Canada that, unlike the Ontario government, Corporations Canada does not have the power under the CNCA to grant a blanket extension to all CNCA corporations with respect to the specific time frames set by the CNCA for calling an AGM.

-Under the CNCA a corporation may apply to the Director appointed under the CNCA to seek an extension of time for calling its AGM and Corporations Canada will review and approve applications on a case-by-case basis.
-Our team has been working with Corporations Canada to develop a standard form that organizations may fill out and submit to Corporations Canada to apply for such an extension, if required.
-As soon as the form is available, we will put up a link to the form.
-More information on applying for an extension is also available on Corporations Canada's website at the following link: <http://corporationscanada.ic.gc.ca/eic/site/cd-dgc.nsf/eng/cs06828.html> .
+Under the CNCA a corporation may apply to the Director appointed under the CNCA to request an extension of the six-month timeframe for holding AGM's and also a requirement to provide financial statements to members at least 21 days ahead of the AGM and Corporations Canada will review and approve applications on a case-by-case basis.
+Our team has been working with Corporations Canada over the last 7 weeks to develop a standard form that organizations may fill out and submit to Corporations Canada to apply for such an extension, if required.
+The form is now available and for those who wish to request an extension of the six-month timeframe for holding AGM's and also a requirement to provide financial statements to members at least 21 days ahead of the AGM, Corporations Canada has just implemented a [streamlined process that can be used to request an extension](#).